Invoice Data Extraction Node SDK

 ai_uncertainty_notes | Areas where the AI made assumptions due to ambiguity in your prompt.
 Empty array if none.
 Each note has a topic, a description of what was assumed, and a suggested_prompt_additions array of prompt additions you can use to remove the ambiguity in future extractions.
 Each suggestion has a purpose (why you'd add it) and instructions (prompt text you can add). |

-output | Presigned download URLs for each format (xlsx_url, csv_url, json_url). null if not available.
-URLs expire after 5 minutes — use downloadOutput(...) or getDownloadUrl(...) for a fresh URL. |
+output | Presigned download URLs for each format (xlsx_url, csv_url, json_url).
+Each URL expires after 5 minutes — use downloadOutput(...) or getDownloadUrl(...) for a fresh URL.
+URLs are null once output_expires_at has passed (the underlying files have been deleted). |

 File uploads are all-or-nothing — if extract(...) returns without throwing, every file was uploaded successfully.
 The only failures to check for are in pages.failed, which lists pages that failed during extraction processing.
 If pages.failed_count is 0, all uploaded files and pages were processed successfully.